-The ECC is staffed by several experienced nurse practitioners with physician back-up and referral when clinically indicated.
-No member of the ECC staff has any responsibility in medical student education or grading.
-Same day appointments can be made by calling 864-455-2455.
-The student health services plan will provide basic gynecological services only at ECC.
+The Team Member Care Center is located at Greenville Memorial campus on the first floor of Roger C. Peace Rehabilitation Hospital and is staffed by several experienced nurse practitioners with physician back-up and referral when clinically indicated.
+No member of the Team Member Care Center staff has any responsibility in medical student education or grading.
+Same-day appointments can be made by calling 864-455-2455.
+Students can go here for all acute, non-emergent care needs.

-MD360 is staffed by GHS physicians and is available to students for afterhours care.
+Prisma Health Urgent Care is staffed by Prisma Health-Upstate physicians and is available to students for afterhours care.
 Students can be seen for sick care, radiology services, lab services and basic orthopedic care for minor injuries.
-MD360 has four different locations in the Greenville area that are available to students.
+Prisma Health Urgent Care has four different locations in the Greenville area that are available to students.

-For more information on Health Services, see the Student Handbook and Academic Regulations [pdf].
+For more information on Health Services and details about scheduling appointments, see the Student Handbook and Academic Regulations [pdf].

 Immunizations and Annual Requirements

-Upon enrollment, USC School of Medicine Students are required to complete a Health Record & Immunization form that is processed and maintained by the GHS Office of Employee Health & Wellness.
+Upon enrollment, School of Medicine Greenville students are required to complete immunization clearance requirements that are processed and maintained by Prisma Health Student Affairs Administration in myClinicalExchange (mCE).

-PATH or Partners Achieving Total Health is a wellness initiative between Greenville Health System (GHS) and YMCA of Greenville.
-PATH memberships include a membership to the GHS Life center as well as Greenville County YMCA facilities.
-USC School of Medicine Greenville Students are provided with a membership to the PATH program upon enrollment.
+PATH or Partners Achieving Total Health is a wellness initiative between Prisma Health-Upstate and the YMCA of Greenville.
+PATH memberships include a membership to the Prisma Health Life Center as well as Greenville County YMCA facilities.
+School of Medicine Greenville students are offered a membership to the PATH program upon enrollment.

 The five facilities that a PATH membership provides access to offer a variety of physical fitness equipment, wellness and nutrition programs, indoor and outdoor pools, an indoor running tracks, outdoor running/walking paths, basketball courts and organized exercise and fitness programs led by exercise physiologists.